Compiler

 evaluate

-Evaluate expression.
-Note that custom functions and expressions, and most except a few standard library functions are not evaluatable.
-Constructor expressions evaluate as themselves because the constructor expressions conform to the constructed object implicitly.
+Evaluate an expression expr.
+Note that complex custom functions and expressions, and most except a few standard library functions are not evaluatable.
+Constructor expressions evaluate as their return parameters because they conform to the constructed object implicitly.
 This primarily evaluates operator, metadata access, and feature reference expressions.
 If provided, stdlib is used to accelerate some common evaluations, e.g. checking for self expressions.

 evaluate_feature